buildLittleWorlds/applied-AI/src/content/docs/chapters/evaluation-metrics.md

 Quantitative:
 - Use scoring systems as described above
 - Count specific elements (e.g., number of unique rhymes in lyrics)
-- Track time spent on tasks (e.g., how long it takes to generate a usable melody)
+- Track time spent on tasks (e.g., how long it takes to generate a world-building detail for a character in a song)

 Qualitative:
 - Written notes on overall impressions